krzysztofzuraw/100-days-of-code/log.md

 **Today's Progress:** Trying to fix error with css and width in mobile.
 Playing with flow type annotations.

 **Thoughts:** I'm trying to wrap my head around why I don't have my width as 100% in mobile.

+## Day 21: January 19, 2018

+**Today's Progress:** Started Graph data structure.
+CSS media queries are working.

+**Thoughts:** A lot of progress - I'm proud of my CSS media queries - they are working!